-Babka is a Middle-Eastern restaurant in Budapest named after the Ashkenazi Jewish bready cake originating in Eastern Europe.
+Babka is a Middle-Eastern restaurant in Budapest named after the Ashkenazi Jewish bready cake that originated in Eastern Europe.
 Perhaps the restaurant's moniker is a hat-tip to the neighborhood, which is home to much of Budapest’s middle-class Jewish residents.
-Babka has a cozy and dimly lit interior — complete with vintage furnishings and hardwood floors — that will make you want to enter.
+The snug, dim interior complete with vintage furnishings and hardwood floors is very inviting.

 The Israeli and Middle Eastern dishes are pricey and a bit hit-or-miss.
 On a recent visit, the lamb kofta (€18) arrived with a distractingly sour side of parsley salad, and the namesake Babka dessert was a far cry from the moister, richer, and softer versions that catapulted this baked good into cult status around the world.
 All this at prices that are high by Budapest standards: €15-20 mains.